Skip to content

 SRM platforms often come with analytics tools that allow businesses to benchmark supplier performance, assess the total cost of ownership, and predict future supply chain needs.
 By using this data-driven approach, businesses can optimize their supplier relationships and ensure that procurement strategies align with broader business goals.

-7. Sustainability and Compliance Management
+7. Sustainability & Compliance Management

 As businesses place increasing importance on environmental, social, and governance (ESG) criteria, SRM plays a critical role in ensuring compliance with sustainability and ethical standards.
 SRM systems allow companies to track and manage supplier adherence to regulations, certifications, and corporate social responsibility (CSR) commitments, ensuring that suppliers meet sustainability goals and reduce the risk of reputational damage.